Curriculum Notes Year 7

 Thematic focus for the year – Identity and voice

 Teaching will be through a variety of modern and classic texts that are framed by the exploration of inquiry questions such as ‘Who am I?’ and ‘How do people overcome challenges?’.
-Pupils will initially be encouraged to examine cultural issues impacting the modern world via the study of a modern novel such as The War of Jenkins’ Ear or Ghost Boys.
-They will then be introduced to a range of poetic forms and styles, followed by the history of English via medieval stories such as Beowulf or The Canterbury
+Pupils will initially be encouraged to examine cultural issues impacting the modern world via the study of a modern novel such as The War of Jenkins’ Ear or Boy Everywhere.
+They will then be introduced to a range of poetic forms and styles, followed by the history of English via medieval stories such as Beowulf or The Canterbury Tales.
+They will then move on to studying fiction and non-fiction travel writing and then

-Tales.
-They will then move on to studying fiction and non-fiction travel writing and then Shakespeare via a Midsummer Night’s Dream.
+Shakespeare via a Midsummer Night’s Dream.
 They will also practise the principles of public speaking and debate, which is embedded in the curriculum.

 Language study in Year 7 will again review all punctuation from capital letters to hyphens, relative pronouns; simple, compound and complex sentences; proofreading exercises.
 There will be an emphasis upon developing vocabulary.